 DO NOT stop taking any medicine before talking to your provider.

 How the Test will Feel

-The test involves only normal urination, and there is no discomfort.
+The test involves normal urination.
+There is no discomfort.

 Normal values are as follows:

-The examples above are common measurements for results of these tests.
 Normal value ranges may vary slightly among different laboratories.
 Some labs use different measurements or test different samples.
 Talk to your doctor about the meaning of your specific test results.

 Increased levels of 17-ketosteroids may be due to:

 - Adrenal gland problems such as tumor, Cushing syndrome